lampinen/integration_CLS/README.md

-# Integration of New Information in Memory: New Insights from a Complementary Learning Systems Perspectiv
+# Integration of New Information in Memory: New Insights from a Complementary Learning Systems Perspective

 This repository contains code for deriving the results in our paper on Integration of New Information in Memory.